Arosy/devnet-backup-monitor/README.md

 - Feel free to submit any changes you see fit or do whatever you want, because its MIT licensed.

 ### Changelog

+**v0.0.4**
+- added support for more platforms: arm64, arm/v7
+- improved source file ingestion which should be more reliable now, especially when a single file in a directory is inaccessible.

 **v0.0.3**
 - added the `RUN_AT_TIME` variable to specify a target time when to create backups instead of using the `INTERVAL` variable.